chucrutes/chucrutes/README.md

 - I'm familiar with AWS services, serverless architecture and Docker.
 - I’ve worked on a Flutter project where I integrated a mobile payment terminal with Sitef.
 - 📚 Studying clean architecture and SOLID principles.
+- I'm interested in topics as CI/CD, scalability.
 - Currently working on a project management software based on the [PMBOK](https://www.pmi.org/pmbok-guide-standards/foundational/pmbok) as a backend developer.

 <img src="https://github-readme-stats.vercel.app/api?username=chucrutes" height="200"/>